Almost all orbits of the Collatz map attain almost bounded values: Reduction to fine scale mixing of the -Syracuse offset map

-\begin{remark} This argument already establishes that $\Syr_{\min}(N) \leq N^\theta$ for almost all $N$ for any $\theta > 1/\alpha$.
+\begin{remark} This argument already establishes that $\Syr_{\min}(N) \leq N^\theta$ for almost all $N$ for any $\theta > 1/\alpha$; by optimising the numerical exponents in this argument one can eventually recover the results of Korec \cite{korec} mentioned in the introduction.
 It also shows that most odd numbers do not lie in a periodic Syracuse orbit, or more precisely that